Silicon to spinach: Japan tech helps farmers cope with climate shifts

 “It’s like semiconductors ... the low-cost ones have to be sold at high-volume to keep costs low, whereas Japan’s semiconductor industry is about developing the next generation and to add value,” said Takeshi Sudo, senior vice president of innovative business development at Fujitsu.

 Low on effort and high on tech, Fujitsu’s Akisai system is designed to attract young blood into a sector where the average Japanese farmer is 66 years old.
-Using big data to analyze climate against output over a year can help newcomers understand what conditions are ideal: one test user increased his revenue by 30 percent and used nearly one-third less fertilizer.
+Using big data to analyse climate against output over a year can help newcomers understand what conditions are ideal: one test user increased his revenue by 30 percent and used nearly one-third less fertiliser.

 Fujitsu says it has around 200 customers for the Akisai system which it launched in 2012, including supermarket retailer Aeon Co Ltd, which uses it to grow and time the distribution of perfectly ripe vegetables from 15 farms straight to stores.
 It aims to reap 15 billion yen ($150 million) in revenue by the year to end-March 2016.